Abhoryo/APYJsFormValidationBundle/Resources/doc/events.md

 Events
 ======

-The Bundle dispatch two events, one before the processing of constraints of a form and the other after this processing.
+The Bundle dispatches two events, one before the processing of constraints of a form and the other after this processing.

 ## Pre processing event